 Pat Flynn of Smart Passive Income does this very well, especially in this guide to creating and selling an online course.
 Creating and selling a course is a huge undertaking with lots of different steps involved in it.
 Pat covers it all, which means he can capture traffic who are searching for information on different parts of the process.
 The post is also frequently updated to keep it valuable to audiences.

 We all want to avoid mistakes, right?
-And when given the chance, we’d rather learn from other people’s mistake then make them on our own.
+And when given the chance, we’d rather learn from other people’s mistakes than make them on our own.
 Common mistake posts are an excellent example of evergreen content.

 You can also frame this by sharing lessons you learned, like Stevie from Stevie Says Social did!
 This is a more personal take on evergreen content.
 It’s a fantastic way to be personal and share a bit of your story with your audience while still providing value by sharing the mistakes they can avoid.

-A glossary or dictionary might not be the most exciting piece of content but it can act as great evergreen content.
+A glossary or dictionary might not make for the most exciting evergreen blog posts but it can act as great evergreen content.
 Depending on your niche, you may have industry-specific terms that beginners want to learn.
 This type of evergreen content often amasses many backlinks because other bloggers or content creators will link to glossaries if they use buzzwords in their articles.
-Search Engine Journal’s glossary of SEO terms is one of the best examples of a complete evergreen glossary.
+Search Engine Journal’s Glossary of SEO terms is one of the best examples of a complete evergreen glossary.

-The history of an industry, product, service or niche may not seem like riveting content but it can be and it can be very successful evergreen content!
-If you use dates or statistics, this type of content will often be linked to in other articles around the topic.
+The history of an industry, product, service, or niche may not seem like riveting content but it can be and it can form a very successful evergreen story.
+If you use dates or statistics, this type of evergreen post will often be linked to in other articles around the topic.
 The Social Media Today infographic of the History of Social Media is a fantastic example of a visual piece of evergreen content that is entertaining and valuable.

-Hopefully, these evergreen content examples inspire you!
-Just remember, when it comes to evergreen content, you’ve got your options. for what you create.
-The most important thing is that you create some type of evergreen content!
+Hopefully, these evergreen content ideas inspire you!
+It doesn’t matter which type of evergreen content you create, the most important thing is that you create some type of evergreen content!

-Oh and don’t forget to promote your evergreen content!
 This type of content can become an important part of your social media strategy and you can turn one piece of content into months or even years of social content!
-Find out how to do it and get download 20 post ideas for one piece of evergreen content.
+Find out how to do it and download 20 post ideas for one piece of evergreen content.